lmaughan921/experience-manager-brand-portal.en/help/using/guest-access.md

 No action tasks are visible on hovering or selecting them in **[!UICONTROL Card View]**, unlike the shared folders. **[!UICONTROL Overview]** button is shown on selecting a virtual folder in **[!UICONTROL Column View]** and **[!UICONTROL List View]**.

 >[!NOTE]
  >
->Note that the default thumbnail of the virtual folders is the thumbnail image of the first shared folder.
+ >The default thumbnail of the virtual folders is the thumbnail image of the first shared folder.
+ >

 ![](assets/enabled-hierarchy1.png) ![](assets/hierarchy1-nonadmin.png) ![](assets/hierarchy-nonadmin.png) ![](assets/hierarchy2-nonadmin.png)